Banner-Black-Soldier-Fly.jpg

 How Flies Make Farming More Sustainable

-You’ve probably heard that eating insects can be a more sustainable alternative for protein.
-But, maybe you’re like me and love seeing sustainable changes, but just can’t bring yourself to eat them.
-Well, you can still have best of both worlds with insects as food for agricultural livestock.
+You've probably heard that eating insects can be a more sustainable alternative for protein.
+But maybe you're like me and love seeing sustainable changes but can't bring yourself to eat them.
+Well, you can still have the best of both worlds with insects as food for agricultural livestock.

-What, is that even a thing??
-Y-E-S. I was impressed too when I first found out about it!
+What, is that even a thing?
+Yes, it is.
+I was so impressed when I found out about it!

 To learn more about how it works, I interviewed Jonathan Koppert, an expert in the insect feed sector.
 He is the co-founder of Bestico BV, a Dutch company that develops sustainable insect solutions.
 See what he has to say: